8 New Sunscreens You Should Probably Know About

-To help us weed out the greasy, oily, and breakout-inducing formulas from the lightweight UVA and UVB blockers, we asked Svedsen and Dr. Shafer to recommend their favorite sunscreens of 2017.
-Keep reading for the best new sunscreens of the year according to our editors and the experts.
+Still, the SPF market is vast, to say the least—and weeding out the good from the downright ineffective can be an overwhelming task.
+To help us separate the greasy, chalky, and breakout-inducing formulas from the all-around best UVA and UVB blockers, we asked Svedsen and David Shafer, MD, FACS, to recommend their favorite sunscreens of 2017—and added a couple picks of our own.
+Keep reading for the best new sunscreens of the year, according to our editors and the experts.

 Elizabeth Arden Prevage City Smart Broad Spectrum SPF 50 Hydrating Shield ($68)

-Elizabeth Arden's sunscreen must be the real deal, as both Dr. Shafer and Svedsen recommend this new lightweight formula that protects from both the sun's harsh rays as well as "harmful pollution in the air," according to Dr. Shafer.
+Elizabeth Arden's sunscreen must be the real deal, as both Shafer and Svedsen recommend this new lightweight formula that protects from both the sun's harsh rays as well as "harmful pollution in the air," according to Shafer.
+Bonus tip: It's also an amazing skin-perfecting primer.

 SkinMedica Total Defense + Repair Broad Spectrum SPF 34 Tinted Sunscreen ($68)

-SkinMedica's new infrared SPF 34 lotion is another favorite of both Svedsen and Dr. Shafer, as it "provides a range of SPF from 34 to 50+ while incorporating antioxidants to help natural healing and rejuvenation" says Shafer.
+SkinMedica's new infrared SPF 34 lotion is another favorite of both Svedsen and Shafer, as it "provides a range of SPF from 34 to 50+ while incorporating antioxidants to help natural healing and rejuvenation," says Shafer.

 La Roche-Posay Anthelios Clear Skin Dry Touch Sunscreen ($20)

-Protect your skin with this SPF 60 matte sunscreen, that also happens to be 100% oil-free, meaning that it wont leave an annoying grease-like residue or cause breakouts.
+Protect your skin with this SPF 60 matte sunscreen, that also happens to be 100% oil-free, meaning that it won't leave an annoying grease-like residue or cause breakouts.
+(The brand also receives a glowing endorsement from Consumer Reports year after year.)

 Cetaphil Daily Facial Moisturizer with Sunscreen, SPF 50+, Pack of 2 ($25)